Reviewed by

 3. Liaison Office

-Process of Setting Up a Liaison Office
+Process of Setting Up a Liaison Office:

-• The foreign company must have a profit-making record during the prior three financial years in its home country.
-Its net worth should not be less than USD 50,000.
+• Must have a profit-making record in the prior three financial years in the home country.

-• Promoting export or import in India.
+• Promoting export/import in India

-• Promoting financial or technical collaborations on behalf of the group or parent company.
+• Promoting financial or technical collaborations

 4. Project Office